nmshd/documentation/_docs_integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}

 After syncing, all Messages can be displayed with the `GET /api/v2/Messages` route.
+Additionally, the [Event]({% link _docs_integrate/connector-events.md %}) "transport.messageReceived" is triggered after a message is received.
+If you use the [Message Broker Publisher]({% link _docs_operate/modules.md %}#messagebrokerpublisher) module or the [Webhooks]({% link _docs_operate/modules.md %}#webhooks) module to subscribe to this event, you will receive the information whenever a new message arrives.

 {% include rapidoc api_route_regex="^get /api/v2/Messages$" %}